HoTT/HoTT-Agda/README.md

 -----

 The code is loosely broken into `core` and `theorems` Agda libraries.
+You need Agda 2.5.2 or newer
-You need to include at least the path to `core.agda-lib` in your library list.
+and include at least the path to `core.agda-lib` in your Agda library list.
 See `CHANGELOG` of Agda 2.5 for more information.

 Agda Options
 ------------

-Each Agda file should have `--without-K --rewriting` in the header.
+Each Agda file should have `--without-K --rewriting` in its header.
-`--without-K` is to restrict pattern matching so that the uniqueness of identity proofs is not admissible, and `--rewriting` is for the computational rules of the points in higher inductive types.
+`--without-K` is to restrict pattern matching so that the uniqueness of identity proofs is not admissible, and `--rewriting` is for the computational rules of the higher inductive types.

 Style and naming conventions
 ----------------------------